NervanaSystems/ngraph/doc/sphinx/source/core/passes/passes.rst

    wide to fit legibly on the illustration.

 The group convolution fusion is able to replace each of those giant subgraphs with a single CPU group convolution node.
-This ends up being a win in several
+This ends up being beneficial in several ways:

-ways:
+* Reduces sheer node count,

-* sheer node count,
+* Provides mappability to MKL-DNN, which has an accelerated group convolution implementation, and
-* mappability to MKL-DNN (which has an accelerated group convolution implementation),
+* Eliminates unnecessary temporary nodes,
-* elimination of unnecessary temporaries, and so on.
+* ... and so on.